 For over 10 years, we’ve been working with organizations to build, protect, and get the full value out of their intellectual property (IP).
 With our unique blend of IP and business expertise, we’ve noticed that organizations tend to make the same mistakes or believing in the same myths causing costly or irreversible errors that lead to missed business opportunities and lost investment dollars.
 Are you properly protected with a strong IP strategy?

-Innovation is our passion, and we’d hate to see anyone reduce their company valuation through IP mismanagement, so we thought we’d share with you these Common IP Strategy Myths & Mistakes.
+Innovation is our passion, and we’d hate to see anyone reduce their company valuation through IP mismanagement, so we thought we’d share with you these Common IP Strategy Myths & Mistakes noticed by our team of IP Strategy experts.

 |Mistake #9 Using open-source software without considerations to the licenses.